Photo of the enchanting harbor of Riomaggiore in the Cinque Terre

 Manarola

 Manarola, a village with Romanesque origins, is perched upon a promontory at the end of the famous hiking path called the Via dell’Amore, or the Pathway of Love.
-The town’s colorful tower-like homes continue down towards the sea until they reach the small port, surrounded by vineyard-covered hills and stone walls, terracing and olive groves.
+The town’s colourful tower-like homes descend towards the sea until they reach the small port, surrounded by vineyard-covered hills and stone walls, terracing and olive groves.

 Riomaggiore

 Riomaggiore is where the Via dell’Amore, which leads you to Manarola, begins.
-With slate roofs reflecting light in captivating ways, the town sit on land reshaped by man, with terracing supported by stone walls, a technique handed down over centuries.
-Local vineyards produce two excellent wines: a white DOC and Sciacchetrà, with an exceptional aroma and flavor.
+With slate roofs reflecting light in captivating ways, the town sits on land reshaped by man, with terracing supported by stone walls, a technique handed down over centuries.
+Local vineyards produce two excellent wines: a white DOC and Sciacchetrà, with an exceptional aroma and flavour.